Published Independent Author’s Novel

 Ladybird, Ladybird Literary Fiction by independent author Valerie Bird

 Today I published the latest novel by independent author Valerie Bird.
-Ladybird, Ladybird, a literary fiction novel, is the fourth title we have published together and we are starting to get quite a rhythm going with our collective efforts.
+Ladybird, Ladybird, a literary fiction novel, is the fourth title we have published together.
+We are starting to get quite a rhythm going with our collective efforts.

 Working with an independent author